winitzki/scall/tutorial/programming_dhall.md

   }
 ```

+The code for `fmap` can be derived mechanically from the type definition of a functor.
+For instance, Haskell will do that if the programmer just writes `deriving Functor` after the definition.
+But Dhall does not have any code generation facilities.
+The code of `fmap` must be written in Dhall programs by hand.

 ### Verifying the laws of functors

 A functor's `fmap` method must satisfy the identity and the composition laws.